Navigate with the Stars: The New Nautical Almanac for 2026

 • Tables and DataJulian dates, selected astronomical constants, relations between time scales.

-The Astronomical Almanac is a great resource for commercial as well as the military to strengthen safer travel and further assist in navigation by both air and sea.
+The Astronomical Almanac is an excellent resource for commercial and military travel.
+It helps ensure safer travel and further assists in navigation by air and sea.

 The GPO Online Bookstore – Easy Access to Federal Publications